codedownio/sandwich/sandwich-site/docs/intro.md

 import Test.Sandwich

 basic :: TopSpec
-basic = describe "Simple tests" $ do describe "Arithmetic" $ do
+basic = do
+  describe "Arithmetic" $ do
-    it "tests addition" $ do
+    it "adds" $ do
       (2 + 2) `shouldBe` 4
       (2 + 3) `shouldBe` 5

-    it "tests subtraction" $
+    it "subtracts" $ do
       (3 - 2) `shouldBe` 1
+      warn

   describe "Strings" $
-    it "concatenates strings" $
+    it "concatenates" $
       ("abc" <> "def") `shouldBe` "abcdef"

 main :: IO ()